top of page

 Colón en Puert-Rico Disquisiciones Histórico-Filológicas, Caytano Coll Y Toste (1893)

-Features the words Tayno Tayno in relation to the island of Guadalupe. (in footnotes) Page 47.
+Features the words Tayno Tayno specifically relating to the island of Guadalupe, not Hispaniola or Cuba. (in footnotes) Page 47.

 Book also features original Antilles island names.